-Assuming a sufficient number of proposals of merit, a total of \$74 million CAD is available for this program through various rounds.
-Awards are initially valued at \$100,000 CAD for up to 12-18 months to demonstrate proof of concept of the idea.
+Assuming a sufficient number of proposals of merit, we aim to fund 50-100 projects in this round.
+We anticipate that the proportion of awardees will be at least 65% from low-and middle-income countries (LMICs), with the balance from Canada.
+Awards are valued at \$100,000 CAD for up to 18 months to demonstrate proof-of-concept of the idea.